-Seattle Fire Injury Attorney
+Seattle Fire Injury Attorneys

 Fire accidents can happen anywhere and at any time - home, work, or even in the car.
 The resulting burns, smoke inhalation injuries, and property damage can be devastating.
 Fire accidents can be caused by fireplaces, stoves, electrical appliances, cigarettes, heaters, candles, faulty vehicle parts, and defective products.
 Fire Departments often do not preserve evidence during their investigation.
 Involving a fire accident attorney quickly may help preserve key evidence in the fire injury case.